fanquerques/EnviroVis/README.md

 A sample site:
 https://janerubbishtoeat.github.io/EnviroVis/html/homepage.html
-If can not open, please use firefox browser and try steps below:
+If can the chatr continues show falures, please use firefox browser and try steps below:\n
-1: Type "about:config" in the address bar, confirm to continue;
+1: Type "about:config" in the address bar, confirm to continue;\n
 2: Search "security.fileuri.strict_origin_policy", then switch the item to "False".

 # EnviroVis